Keyboard shortcuts

-Spawn / Despawn / Reload a map
+Spawn / Despawn / Reload a Map

 These aspects are also covered in the dedicated example.

-Spawning a map is done in two steps:
+Spawning a map is a two-step process:

-• then, spawn a TiledMapHandle containing a reference to this map asset
+2. Spawn a TiledMap containing a reference to this map asset.

 #![allow(unused)]